glouppe/info8010-deep-learning/lecture8.md

 .center.width-80[![](figures/lec8/attention-caption1.png)]

-Following Xu et al. (2015), the context attention mechanism can be adapted for caption generation:
+Following Xu et al. (2015), the context attention mechanism can be adapted to caption generation:
 - Encoder: a CNN that extracts a feature map over the input image.
 - Decoder: an attention-based RNN that computes at each step an attention map over the entire feature map, effectively deciding which regions to focus on.